gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy counted twenty in her head, took a deep breath, and crossed the road in a dozen long bounds.
-The undergrowth on the other side was just as smelly and scratchy, and the mosquitoes found her again almost immediately, but she had to do *something*.
+The undergrowth on the other side was smelly and scratchy, and the mosquitoes found her again almost immediately.
+What was she going to do?

 The discombobulator on her wrist vibrated.
 "Charge exhausted,"
 its readout told her.
-"Please wait fifteen (15) minutes before re-enabling."
+"Please wait ten (10) minutes before re-enabling."

 "Great,"
 she muttered.